danpatrickoneill/1on1-adventure/README.md

 ## Player control
 - How should it be set up?
 Players don't need a strategic preference set all the time, so maybe it could just be done through the match.
 - But it might make sense to choose a style of player?
 That's a nice idea.
+- In the immediate term, I think this makes the most sense; style can dictate offensive approach, and you can set a defensive strategy (maybe not even in v1)
 - I think offensive tendency should dictate shot distribution, maybe including a skill bump to relevant skills on character creation
 - Question is; should defensive strategy affect shot distribution as well?
 - Will definitely affect shot success; maybe only affects distribution at higher levels, could be sort of Perks-like